moniafavaro/pac-man/README.md

-# pac-man

-Pac-Man - This is my first project from the General Assembly course SEI-59.
+## Pac-Man: This is my first project from the General Assembly course SEI-59.

 # Deployment